 My earliest memory of connecting nature to art was when I won an Arbor Day coloring contest in Kindergarten, and they awarded me a small tree.
 Our family planted the tree on my family’s property in Colorado Springs, and I see it every time I go home.

-How does pollution and plastic impact in your artistic projects?
+How has witnessing pollution and plastic waste influenced your artistic practice?

 Because I am a nature lover, I have witnessed how pollution is affecting areas all over the world, big and small, far and wide.
 The first time I was truly shaken was when I was 25 years old, watching plastic wash up on beaches off the coast of Thailand.
 That was at the beginning of the plastic deluge, and it stuck with me for years.
 Because I make paintings out of plastic and natural objects, I must take responsibility for my materials and my methodology.
 I try to stay away from making “stuff” and instead aim to make small bodies of work or large installations that provide visitor interaction and contemplation about these bigger questions and issues.